LikeStrangersDo/Gongda_Python_summary/README.md

 6. Other Python usages

 ## Python tutorials
-To learn Python for research coding, I recommend [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) and [IPython Cookbook](https://ipython-books.github.io/).
+To learn Python for research computing, I recommend [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) and [IPython Cookbook](https://ipython-books.github.io/).
 For GEOS-Chem users, I strongly recommend the [Python/xarray tutorial for GEOS-Chem users](https://github.com/geoschem/GEOSChem-python-tutorial) by Jiawei Zhuang, and the [GCPy package](https://github.com/geoschem/gcpy) provided by GEOS-Chem team.

 ## Suggestions for beginners
 Many programming languages exist in our field.
 [R](https://www.r-project.org/) is good for statistics, but it is slow for large datasets.
 [Fortran](https://en.wikipedia.org/wiki/Fortran) is fast for processing massive data, but it is not suitable for many other tasks, like data visualisations.
 [Julia](https://julialang.org/) is designed for high performance scientific computing and is getting popular.
 But currently it is not as mature as Python.
 [Click here](https://github.com/geoschem/GEOSChem-python-tutorial#why-python) to see more about the comparisons between Python and other programming languages (e.g. IDL, NCL and MATLAB).